BMW 3 Series (F30): LWB sedan (F35)

 A long-wheelbase sedan model having a designation of F35, was produced for the Chinese market.
 The wheelbase is increased by 110 mm to 2920 mm; this increases rear knee room by 90 mm and results in an overall length of 4734 mm.
 The vehicle was produced in BMW's Shenyang production plant, and has chrome trim on the doors to distinguish it from the regular F30 sedans.

 The F35 was unveiled at 2012 Auto China in Beijing.
 Initial models included the 320Li, 328Li and 335Li.
 Post-facelift (LCI) models consisted of the 316Li, 320Li, 328Li, 328Li xDrive and 335Li.

 Exterior styling

 The F30/F31 has grown in all dimensions compared to its predecessor.
 The styling is similar to previous generations with a sweeping bonnet, short front overhang, and long wheelbase.
-Headlamps now connect to a wide kidney grill.
+Headlamps now connect to a wide kidney grille.
 Tail lamps also sport a wide "L" shape design seen in many BMW models.

 In some markets, in addition to the base and M Sport models, three 'trim lines' were available for this generation: Modern Line, Sport Line and Luxury Line.
 These lines form the base packages upon which extra options could be specified.
 The Modern Line was discontinued after the 2014 model year, due to low sales.